-Limecraft offers 3 products in the media tech industry.
-Limecraft's product portfolio comprises of video data and analytics, production and post production and content supply chain.
+Limecraft offers 3 products in the enterprise tech and media tech industries.
+Limecraft's product portfolio comprises of production and post production, content supply chain and generative AI.

 Subscribe for full access to Limecraft's products in full detail

 Limecraft's revenues were less than $10M in 2024.
-Caretta Research has split Limecraft's revenue into 3 different product categories, the largest of which is production asset management (PAM) and collaboration.
+Caretta Research has split Limecraft's revenue into 3 different product categories, the largest of which is aI generative editing.
 For full access to Limecraft's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Limecraft's revenue in full detail

 Limecraft's customers primarily consist of broadcast television and radio companies.
-Examples of Limecraft's customers include France Télévisions, ITV and BBC.
-Limecraft has commercial and technical partners like Speechmatics, Cuez by TinkerList.tv and Adobe.
+Examples of Limecraft's customers include France Televisions, BBC and ITV.
+Limecraft has commercial and technical partners like Adobe, Speechmatics and Cuez by TinkerList.tv.